ZimengXiong/winmux/README.md

 - [ ] Integrate trackpad swiping support (see some work I did on [JiTouch](https://github.com/ZimengXiong/Jitouch2))

 ## Credits
+The app logo/icon is still Aerospace's and will proab stay that way for a while.
+Been focusing on getting everything working first.

 - https://github.com/nikitabobko/AeroSpace
 - https://github.com/rxhanson/rectangle
 - https://github.com/asmvik/yabai